I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 They are also an excellent addition to macaroni or potato salad.

-In the colder months, we make quite a bit of scalloped potatoes, and carrot microgreens are good sprinkled on top of the dish after serving the casserole on the plate.
+In the colder months, we make quite a bit of scalloped potatoes, and carrot microgreens are good sprinkled on the dish after serving the casserole on the plate.

 Are You Looking For Microgreen Seeds and Supplies?

-Home Microgreens online store sells reasonably priced microgreen seed packets with the perfect amount of seed for 5-by-5, 1010, and Home Microgreens trays plus ounce, 1/4-pound, and pound bags.
+Home Microgreens online store sells reasonably priced microgreen seed packets with the perfect amount for 5-by-5, 1010, and Home Microgreens trays plus ounce, 1/4-pound, and pound bags.

 We also carry our own microgreen soil and fiber mats for the home microgreen grower!